 Additional management practices may be needed

-Different species may require different shelter and facilities
+Different species may require different shelters and facilities

 Sheep and goats tend to require more care than cattle

-Smaller animals, like chickens, may required additional protection from predators
+Smaller animals, like chickens, may require additional protection from predators

 Stocking rates and animals per acre can be more difficult to calculate